 Making Better Use of Mobility

 Dr. Amador believes that this data is a massive boon to the impact and value of cities, allowing countries and businesses to monetize through logical and practical data interpretation.
-As the world moves towards real-time insights, Dr. Armador believes that we’ll be able to comply both with privacy regulations and build better, more robust data sets through other means.
+As the world moves towards real-time insights, Dr. Amador believes that we’ll be able to comply both with privacy regulations and build better, more robust data sets through other means.

 Take advantage of ODSC’s learning resources by watching past talks on some of the hottest topics in data science and AI.